wso2/cellery/README.md

        --------------------------------------------------------
     ```

-5. Now your hello world cell is deployed, you can run the 'cellery list instances' command to see the status of the deployed cell.
+5. Now your hello world cell is deployed, you can run the `cellery list instances` command to see the status of the deployed cell.
     ```
     $ cellery list instances
                         INSTANCE                                   CELL IMAGE                   STATUS                            GATEWAY                            COMPONENTS           AGE